Transport in Paris: The Métro

-Paris was well behind other cities in having its own Metro; London (1863), New York City (1868), Berlin (1878), Budapest (1896) and Vienna (1898).
+Paris was well behind other cities in having its own Metro; London (1863), New York City (1868), Budapest (1896) and Vienna (1898).
 The project was delayed by political battles about where it would run; the railways, supported by the government, wanted a system that would connect the different stations with each other and with the Paris suburbs, while the City of Paris wanted a system that would operate only inside the twenty arrondissements.
 In 1898, with the 1900 Paris Universal Exposition approaching, the city won the battle.
 Work began on the first six lines, totaling 65 kilometres.

 The first line was between Porte de Vincennes and Porte-Maillot, which served the Exposition site at the Grand Palais.
 Line 2 between Porte Dauphine and Nation opened in April 1903.
 The line between Etoile and Nation (now line number 6) was finished in 1905.
 The new system crossed the Seine via two bridges, at Passy and Bercy; a third, at Austerlitz, was added.
 In April 1905, the first tunnel under the river was opened.
 By 1970 there were six tunnels under the Seine and five bridges used by the Metro lines within the city.